 Learning to breathe from your belly is a powerful way to calm and center yourself, no matter what’s happening around you.
 When fearful thoughts come, close your eyes and take 10 slow, deep belly breaths.
 Inhale slowly for the count of five, and exhale even slower for the count of seven.

-While doing breathing exercises is a great way to calm down, being mindful every day will allow you to be more attuned with your thoughts and emotions.
+While doing breathing exercises is a great way to calm down, being mindful every day will allow you to be more attuned to your thoughts and emotions.
 Spend 5-10 minutes every day, being present with whatever is happening.
 Focus on the world around you.
 Use all of your senses to take in the sights, smells, tastes, sounds, and textures.
 The more you practice, the easier it will become to use this technique, to remind yourself, in fearful moments, that right now, everything is okay.

 Visualize Positive Outcomes